UAlbertaALTLab/morphodict/docker/README.md

     about setting up redirects because that’s already handled in the snippet above.

+#### Domains with diacritics

+Did you know that [https://itwêwina.altlab.app](https://itwêwina.altlab.app) is a valid link?
+To make things like this work, you enter magic ascii hostnames into the nginx config file that browsers convert to non-ascii.
+Search the web for a ‘punycode converter’ that’ll tell you that `itwêwina.altlab.app` == `xn--itwwina-lya.altlab.app`.

+For webapps, it’s not a good idea to have multiple domains serving up exactly the same content, so you should pick one canonical domain to appear in the address bar, and set all the other versions of the name to redirect to it.
+For itwêwina, the canonical domain is currently `itwewina.altlab.app`, but one could conceivably have the `itwêwina.altlab.app` one be canonical with the `itwewina.altlab.app` version redirecting to it.

+Note that for security reasons, browsers have complicated rules about which limited sets of characters they’ll allows to be displayed directly in the URL bar, with any transgression of those rules resulting int he domain displaying as the raw punycode form instead, e.g., `xn--itwwina-lya.altlab.app`.
+If you try using diacritics for the canonical domain, be sure to test it on many browsers on many platforms!

 ## Redeployment

 Every time a commit is pushed to the default branch on GitHub, the